The 7 Benefits of Learning Through Play

 6) Music and Dance

-Dancing is a great activity to help improve physical activity and coordination.
-If children are learning specific dances like the Electric Slide, there is also the added benefit of improving their listening and understanding skills.
+If children are learning specific dances like the Electric Slide, they are also improving their listening and understanding skills.

 7) Outdoor Play